756 words

 Creating Custom Debian Packages for OpenSearch Dashboards

-Why Package Custom OpenSearch Dashboards?
+Why Package Custom OpenSearch Dashboards?#

-1. Standardized deployments across multiple environments
+1. Standardized deployments across multiple environments (because consistency is apparently too much to ask for otherwise)

-2. Simplified upgrades through package management
+2. Simplified upgrades through package management (shocking that a package manager would manage packages)

-3. Dependency management handled by the package manager
+3. Dependency management handled by the package manager (revolutionary concept, truly)

-4. Configuration consistency across your infrastructure
+4. Configuration consistency across your infrastructure (imagine that!)

-5. Easier integration with CI/CD pipelines and configuration management tools
+5. Easier integration with CI/CD pipelines and configuration management tools (because making simple things complicated is the enterprise way)

-Before starting, ensure your build system has:
+Before starting this adventure in overcomplication, ensure your build system has:

-Step 1: Setting Up the Build Environment
+Step 1: Setting Up the Build Environment#

 First, install the necessary dependencies for building OpenSearch Dashboards: